My Dog Keeps Biting My Feet When I Walk

 A dog biting our feet is something we hope will stop when they are a puppy.
 It is a very common occurrence when the dog is young.
-Even though nipping at our feet while we walk can provide a tripping hazard, there are important reasons why they bite like this.
-Most dogs will be educated to stop doing this as they develop, but it is possible some adult dogs will continue this behavior.
+Even though nipping at our feet while we walk can provide a tripping hazard, there are important reasons why they bite us.
+Most dogs will be educated to stop inappropriate biting as they develop, but it is possible some adult dogs will continue this behavior.

-If you see that your dog keeps biting your feet when you walk, you may be both frustrated and worried.
+If you see your dog keeps biting your feet when you walk, you may be both frustrated and worried.
 The habit can be annoying to us, but also poses a safety risk for both ourselves and our dog.
 For the elderly and living with mobility issues, it is particularly worrying.
+It may also signal a problem with the dog's care or well-being.
 This is why AnimalWised looks at the reasons why dogs bite people's feet and how we can stop it.

 My puppy bites my feet when I walk past

-A dog's biting habits are important for various reasons when they are younger.
+When they are younger, a dog's biting habits are important for various reasons.
 Once puppies are able to walk and see, they start to bite and play with others in the litter.
 It is natural and healthy instinct which has a lot to do with how they would behave in the wild.

 To a puppy, our feet will resemble a small animal.
 The laces could mimic a tail and the fact they are close to the ground make them seem like they would be good to practice on.
 A puppy will often bite our feet because it sets off their instinct, stalking and chasing our feet as if they were a littermate or prey animal.
-Long laces, baggy pants or other material can be extra enticing to a puppy, similar to certain chew toys they might have.
+Long laces, baggy pants or other material can be extra-enticing to a puppy, similar to certain chew toys they we might give them.

-While these behaviors are very important in the wild they are not as important in the domestic environment.
+While these behaviors are very important in the wild, they are often unhelpful in the domestic environment.
 In fact, they can be very problematic.
-If a puppy bites our feet to practise their skills, they may do the same to an infant or another vulnerable person.
+If a puppy bites our feet to practice their skills, they may do the same to an infant or another vulnerable person.
 They can cause injuries as a tripping hazard and biting inappropriately can foster destructive behavior.